selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 - What does the company apple make?

-Representation 2 will be best to choose for this question, and it gives us the answer "cellphone" as that is the one closest to it
+Representation 2 will be best to choose for this question, and it gives us the answer "cellphone" as that is the one closest to it.

 What about the next question

 - Where can I get a new iphone?

-In this case Representation 3 will be the best option, and we will get the answer "market"
+In this case Representation 3 will be the best option, and we will get the answer "market".

 (These are linear transformation and can be applied to any matrix, the 3rd one is called a [shear operation](https://en.wikipedia.org/wiki/Shear_mapping))

 ## Understanding Positional Encoding

-{maybe shorten this, or remove it from the into, also fix this part of the blog}
 To understand What is Positional Encoding and why we need it, let's imagine the scenario in which we do not have it.

 First an input sentence, for E.g